late-warrior/karma-webpack-es6/README.md

 # What

-A minimal repo to demonstrate running tests both on nodejs and browsers(using karma).
+A minimal repo to demonstrate running tests using Mocha as the test framework and nyc for code coverage.
+The tests are run on:

-Mocha is used as the test framework.
-ES6 code is used, and we use nyc and babel-plugin-istanbul for providing coverage.
+1. nodejs - mocha is used as the test runner

-## Purpose
+2. firefox - karma is used for running the tests